Your iPhone won’t charge when plugged in, and you’re wondering what could go wrong?

 1. Hard Reset Your iPhone

 The very first thing you should do if your iPhone won’t charge is to perform a hard reset.
-You’ll want to do that because it’s your iPhone’s software that allows it to charge when you plug in it to a power outlet.
+You’ll want to do that because it’s your iPhone’s software that allows it to charge when you plug it into a power outlet.
 Here’s how to do it.

 For iPhone 6S, 6S Plus, SE, and older models press and hold the power button and the Home button together until the Apple logo appears on the screen.